Maya Imamori

-Maya Imamori (今森 茉耶, Imamori Maya) is a Japanese gravure model and actress.
-She was first scouted as a TikToker before transitioning into the mainstream entertainment industry.
+Maya Imamori (今森 茉耶, Imamori Maya) is a Japanese former gravure model and actress.
+Originally a TikToker, she was scouted in 2022 and gained attention through her gravure modelling work, which led to several television drama and film roles.
+She was caught in a scandal in late 2025 and subsequently retired from the entertainment industry.

 Early life and career

 Imamori was born in Miyazaki Prefecture on March 26, 2006.
 She has one older sister and is of mixed Filipino descent.

 She began posting videos on TikTok in junior high school, and was scouted in October 2022 and signed with her former agency, Seju.
 She made her gravure debut in March 27 of the following year, in Shueisha's Weekly Playboy magazine, and gained attention as "Miyazaki's new star".

 In May 2023, she made it to the top 16 finalists of Kodansha's "Miss Magazine 2023" contest from a total of 3,204 contestants.
 On August 29, it was announced that she had been selected as the Grand Prix winner of "Miss Magazine 2023" and appeared on the cover and in the lead photo spread of the September 4 issue of Weekly Young Magazine.
 Her first photo book, "Love Begins," was released on August 28, 2024.

-In the 49th Super Sentai series, No.1 Sentai Gozyuger, which aired on February 16, 2025, Imamori portrayed the role of Sumino Ichikawa/Gozyu Unicorn, the first female "Black Ranger".
-However, she lost both the role and her contract with her agency on November 8, 2025, after she was allegedly caught underage drinking, since the minimum legal drinking age in Japan is twenty years old.
+In the 49th Super Sentai series No.1 Sentai Gozyuger, which aired on February 16, 2025, Imamori portrayed the role of Sumino Ichikawa/Gozyu Unicorn, the first female "Black Ranger".
+However, she lost both the role and her contract with her agency on November 8, 2025, after she was allegedly caught drinking while underage, since the minimum legal drinking age in Japan is twenty years old.
 Imamori has posted an apology on her personal Instagram account regarding the report.

 Due to the incident, Imamori's character would be heavily edited around for the next few episodes, with the character only appearing in fight scenes and transformed, with actress Ayaka Maekawa dubbing over her lines.
-Toei later recast the character's live actress beginning with the 40th episode, with Imamori set to be replaced by Kohaku Shida from earlier series Avataro Sentai Donbrothers.
+Toei later recast the character's live actress beginning with the 40th episode, with Imamori replaced by Kohaku Shida from the 46th Super Sentai series Avataro Sentai Donbrothers.
+In November 2025, it was reported that Imamori's scenes in The Girl at the End of the Line will be taken out due to the aforementioned incident.

+In March 2026, Imamori opened new social media accounts to interact with her fans.
+She revealed in an interview that she was studying to obtain her real estate license and planned to take the test in October.